-- Credits must come from a program at accredited colleges and universities, or from institutions approved by a foreign nation's Minister of Education where the approval process is comparable to accreditation in the United States. - 2.
-Credits must be degree level equivalent in order to be transferred into the institution. - 3.
-Credits are only awarded for courses in which grades of 3.0 ("B") or better on a 4.0 scale were obtained as a student and considered equivalent to CGI doctoral coursework on a course-by-course basis. - 4.
+- 1. Credits must come from a program at accredited colleges and universities, or from institutions approved by a foreign nation's Minister of Education where the approval process is comparable to accreditation in the United States. - 2.
+Credits must be degree level equivalent in order to be transferred into the institution.

+- 3. Credits are only awarded for courses in which grades of 3.0 ("B") or better on a 4.0 scale were obtained as a student and considered equivalent to CGI doctoral coursework on a course-by-course basis. - 4.
 Credit(s) awarded are transferred as equivalent credit amounts.
 Course grades and GPA are not transferred or reflected on the student's account, Program of Study, or Official Transcript. - 5.
 Credit(s) must have been earned as a credit-bearing learner and not as an auditing student, faculty, teaching assistant, or experiential learner. - 6.
 Credit is only awarded for courses completed by the student within seven (7) calendar years prior to acceptance at CGI. - 7.
-In alignment with industry standards, the maximum allowed transfer credits to be accepted are nine (9) credit hours. - 8.
+In alignment with industry standards, the maximum allowed transfer credits to be accepted is dependent upon the program.
+The Transfer Credit Maximum per program is listed under Transfer Credit Max. - 8.
 The Institute reserves the right to deny transfer credits in accordance with Institute Policy.